What is elder abuse?

 - Signs of being restrained.

-- Laboratory reports of overdose or underuse of medicines.
+- Reports of overdose or underuse of medicines.

 - Reports from the older adult of being physically mistreated.